codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 ```

 :::note
 Worth mentioning that the SandpackClient will not be instantly available.
-Sandpack has its own rules to decide what is the "right" moment to initialize an instance from a preview component (take into account properties such as autorun, initMode, and the current client stack priority), which means that it's expected that `getClient` function returns `undefined` and it's a valid state.
+Sandpack has its own rules to decide when it'is the "right" moment to initialize an instance from a preview component.
+(Sandpack will take into account properties such as autorun, initMode, and the current client stack priority)
+This means that it's expected that `getClient` function returns `undefined` which is a valid state.
 :::

 ## Code Editor